 Nicolás Bejarano Isaza

 Nicolás is a Colombian trumpet player currently based in Los Angeles, California.
 He is a contemporary and new-music specialist and advocate; with experience and knowledge of the chamber, solo and orchestral trumpet literature.
-He has worked with innovative LA groups such as the experimental opera company The Industry, the Kaleidoscope Chamber Orchestra, California Philharmonic and currently holds the "Liquid Music" second trumpet chair of the American Youth Symphony.
+He has worked with innovative LA groups such as the Los Angeles Philharmonic Orchestra, the experimental opera company The Industry, the Kaleidoscope Chamber Orchestra, the Los Angeles Chorale Lab, and currently holds the "Liquid Music" second trumpet chair of the American Youth Symphony.
 Bejarano has presented masterclasses at the National University of Colombia and Universidad Javeriana in Bogotá for both trumpet players and composers; sharing his passion for the ever-growing repertoire.

 Bejarano owes most of his musical upbringing to trumpet greats: Edward Carroll, Gabriele Cassone and Russell Devuyst.
 Additionally he has had the pleasure of participating in classes with Thomas Stevens, Håkan Hardenberger, Markus Stockhausen, Marco Blaauw, Clément Saunier, John Wallace, Stephen Burns, Mark Gould, Brian McWhorter, Peter Evans, Nate Wooley, and James Thompson amongst others.
-Other influential mentors include persian music greats Pirayeh Pourafar and Houman Pourmehdi; and trumpet player Daniel Rosenboom.
+Other influential mentors include persian music greats Pirayeh Pourafar and Houman Pourmehdi; and trumpet virtuoso Daniel Rosenboom.

 Nicolás holds a BMUS from McGill University's Schulich School of Music and an MFA from the Herb Alpert School of Music at the California Institute of the Arts (CalArts).